cool2d/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 * Labels the dataset with descriptive names (i.e., adds variable names and cleans them up)
 * Creates an independent tidy dataset (tidydata.txt) with the average of each variable for each activity and each subject.

-##Description of the variables in the tidydata.txt file
+##Description of the tidydata.txt file
 ###Dimensions and summary of the dataset:
 The tidy data set has 180 observations of 81 variables.
 It summarizes the average of 79 selected variables/measurements in each of the 6 activities for each of the 30 subjects.